CCMS-UCSD/GNPSDocumentation/docs/nap.md

 A standard format is required for the in house database.
 One can easily collect structures in the literature and format a tab separated files with SMILES strings and a character identifier of any kind, as the example database [Right-click, and Save link as](https://raw.githubusercontent.com/DorresteinLaboratory/GNPSDocumentation/master/docs/static/JNP_Kyobin.txt):
 ![inhousedb](img/nap/example_inhouse_database.png)

-Having a in house collection, before the use in NAP, the user has to first format the database, using the following [webserver](http://dorresteinappshub.ucsd.edu:5002/upload):
+Having an in house collection, before the use in NAP, the user has to first format the database, using the following [webserver](http://dorresteinappshub.ucsd.edu:5002/upload):

 ![conversionweb](img/nap/format_database_webform.png)